 A short walk 1-2 times a week is a great place to start.
-Any activity or exercise that increases your heart rate can help you burn calories, lower your cholesterol, and even prevent cancer.
+Additionally, any activity or exercise that increases your heart rate can help you burn calories, lower your cholesterol, and even prevent cancer.

 3. Don’t smoke

-Smoking cigarettes is the number one cause of preventable death in the U.S. Prioritize life longevity by reaching for a mint or stick of gum when you feel the urge to smoke.
+Smoking cigarettes is the number one cause of preventable death in the U.S. As such, you can prioritize life longevity by reaching for a mint or stick of gum when you feel the urge to smoke.

 4. Limit alcohol

 Excessive alcohol use can lead to chronic disease and obesity.
-Drink in moderation by limiting yourself to 1-2 drinks or less per day.
+Instead, drink in moderation by limiting yourself to 1-2 drinks or less per day.
 Red wine is a “heart healthy” option that may help prevent coronary artery disease.

 5. Drink more water